-Thanks to Vetora BOP staff and farmers involved, and for the support of AgriHealth NZ Ltd.
+Thanks to Vetora BOP staff and farmers involved.

 This study was conducted under the approval of the Kaiawhenua Animal Ethics Committee.

 DIB-h (A10832) is a New Zealand veterinary medicine registered pursuant to the ACVM Act 1997.
 Novormon eCG (A10641), Gonasyn (A10642), Cyclase (A10490) are New Zealand restricted veterinary medicines.
 All products registered in New Zealand to AgriHealth NZ Ltd, and manufactured by Syntex S.A.